mbabynames search ✿

 Liora Joy

-Liora means "noble and strong".
+Liora means "my light".
 Joy means "joy, delight".
-The pairing gives the name a layered quality: noble and strong on one side, joy on the other.
+The pairing gives the name a layered quality: my light on one side, joy on the other.
 At 2 syllables, Liora needs a shorter middle to stay balanced.
 Joy does that.

 Liora Sage

-Put "noble and strong" next to "wise" and you get a name that feels considered.
+Put "my light" next to "wise" and you get a name that feels considered.
 Liora Sage works on paper and out loud.
 Sage starts with a soft S, which glides naturally from Liora's ending.

 Liora Bliss

-Liora ("noble and strong") with Bliss ("supreme happiness").
+Liora ("my light") with Bliss ("supreme happiness").
 Together the name has two layers: the first name brings one quality, the middle name another.
 Bliss (1 syllable) provides a firm close after the longer Liora.

 Liora Pearl